Internships

 Digital Media

 The Digital Media intern will assist in organizing assets for archiving past exhibitions and events.
 Working closely with the Collections team, interns will learn how to photograph and archive high-quality images for Mexic-Arte’s Past Perfect database.
-Other tasks include: Strategizing with the Digital associate and across different teams to improve the website’s accessibility and ease of use by implementing SEO practices, and management practices.
-Provide technical support and assistance to the Digital Associate when needed.
+Other tasks include: Strategizing with the Digital associate and across different teams to improve the website’s accessibility and ease of use by implementing UX/UI practices SEO/marketing trends, and management practices.

 Education